dentarg/auth0-blog/_posts/2017-01-23-beating-json-performance-with-protobuf.markdown

 As every decision that you take, there will be advantages and disadvantages.
 And, when choosing one message format or protocol over another, this is not different.
 Protocol buffers suffers from a few issues, as I list below:

 - **Lack of resources**.
 You won't find that many resources (do not expect a very detailed documentation, nor too many blog posts) about using and developing with Protobuf.
-- **Narrower community**.
+- **Smaller community**.
 Probably the root cause of the first disadvantage.
 On Stack Overflow, for example, you will find roughly 1.500 questions marked with Protobuf tags.
 While JSON have more than 180 thousand questions on this same platform.
 - **Lack of support**.
-Google does not provide support for other programming languages like Swift, R, Scala and etc. But, sometimes, you can overcome this issue with third part libraries.
+Google does not provide support for other programming languages like Swift, R, Scala and etc. But, sometimes, you can overcome this issue with third party libraries, like [Swift Protobuf provided by Apple](https://github.com/apple/swift-protobuf).
 - **Non-human readability**.
 JSON, as exchanged on text format and with simple structure, is easy to be read and analyzed by humans.
 This is not the case with a binary format.

 Although choosing Protobuf will bring these disadvantages along, this protocol is a lot faster, on some situations, as I demonstrated above.
 Besides that, there are a few other advantages: